 What is the NON-RECOURSE feature ?

 Because reverse mortgages are Non-Recourse Loans, the homeowner is not responsible for mortgage debt that accrues beyond the home’s value.
 FHA guarantees that the borrower will not owe more than the home is worth at the time it is sold.

 Principal limits are determined by referencing principal limit factor (PLF) tables of relevant ages and expected rates (ER).
 For every age from 18 to 99 combined with an expected rate between 3% and 18.875%, there is a PLF shown as a percentage.

 The HECM-Fixed is attractive because of its rate stability.
 However, current low interest rates and flexible payout options with the HECM-ARMs are compelling, making ARMs the preferred option for most.

 What are the PAYOUT OPTIONS ?

 The fixed rate HECMs are only available as a Single Disbursement Lump Sum Payment.
-The adjustable rate (ARM) option is much more flexible with options known as initial draw, line of credit, tenure payment, term payment, or a combination of these options.
+The adjustable rate (ARM) option is much more flexible with options such as initial draw, line of credit, tenure payment, term payment, or a combination of these options.

 What are the OBLIGATIONS of the homeowner ?

 Monthly principal and interest payments are NOT ongoing obligations for the homeowner.
-But it is important that they occupy the home and pay all property charges including property taxes, homeowners insurance premiums, and association dues.
+However, it is important that they occupy the home and pay all property charges including property taxes, homeowners insurance premiums, and association dues.